ziyeziye/gotool/README.md

 -  Add the menu tree data formatting tool TreeUtils
 -  Add JSON output beautification tool PrettyUtils

+## 2021-8-12 Please refer to the document for detailed usage of the updated content

+- Add type conversion tool TypeConversion

 ### How to use gotool?

 ### installation